triton-inference-server/vllm_backend/samples/conda/README.md

     `-- vllm_env
 ```

-You also want to add this section to the config.pbtxt of your model:
+You also want to add this section to the config.pbtxt of your model.
+This will direct Triton to look for a custom execution environment in
+the vllm_env subdirectory of your model's directory.

 ```
 parameters: {
   key: "EXECUTION_ENV_PATH",